 After the blocks have been transported outside and all sections have been lined up and welded together, the vessel is ready to be christened and launched.
 The christening and launching of a vessel is always a spectacular event.
 Watching the name being revealed during the christening ceremony and to eyewitness the (quite) unique transverse launching of a ship are the icing on the cake for both builder and client.

-The naval tradition of a ship christening and launching ceremony dates back thousands of years.
-Intended to bless the ship and wish her good luck during her voyages, the Godmother is supposed to christen the ship by breaking a sacrificial bottle of champagne over the bow.
-“The christening ceremony is undoubtedly a nervous moment for the Godmother.
-However, from my experience I can tell that the launching day of the UAL Bodewes is one of the most exciting and beautiful days I have experienced” – Nienke Bodewes.
+To bless the ship and wish her good luck during her voyages, the godmother christens the ship by breaking a sacrificial bottle of champagne over the bow.
+“The christening ceremony can undoubtedly be a nerve wrecking moment for a godmother.
+However, from my experience, I can tell you that it was one of the most exciting and beautiful days of my life” – Nienke Bodewes.